microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/crosstenantaccesspolicyconfigurationdefault-resettosystemdefault.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Reset any changes made to the default configuration in a cross tenant access policy back to the system default.
+Reset any changes made to the default configuration in a cross-tenant access policy back to the system default.

 ## Permissions